-At the Master’s programme in Conservation Biology, you will learn how to use modern ecology and genetics within management and restoration, as well as in the study of the loss of biological diversity.
+On the Master’s programme in Conservation Biology, you will learn how to use modern ecology and genetics within management and restoration, as well as in the study of the loss of biological diversity.

-- Global and regional aspects of biodiversity and restoration ecology
+- Global and regional aspects of biodiversity and restoration ecology.

-- Population ecology as a tool in practical conservation biology
+- Population ecology as a tool in practical conservation biology.

-- Analytical methods in conservation biology
+- Analytical methods in conservation biology.

-- Close connections to research in an international environment
+- Close connections to research in an international environment.

 Conservation biology professionals are needed and employed by a diverse range of governmental and non-governmental organisations in addition to private consultancies and research agencies.
-The Master’s programme also provides a foundation for continued studies at doctoral level.
+The Master’s programme also provides a foundation for continued studies at the doctoral level.

-Read more about this programme at www.lunduniversity.lu.se/Biology-Conservation-Ecology
+Read more about this programme at www.lunduniversity.lu.se/biology-conservation-ecology

 Why Lund University?

-Founded in 1666, Lund University is one of northern Europe’s oldest, broadest and finest universities.
-Ranked 70th in the QS World University Ranking 2015, the University is the #1 choice for international students coming to Sweden – one of the world's most innovative, creative and democratic countries.
+Lund University was founded in 1666 and is one of northern Europe’s oldest, broadest and finest universities.
+The University ranks among the world's top 100 universities in the QS World University Rankings 2019 and is the #1 choice for international students coming to Sweden – one of the world's most innovative, sustainable and democratic countries.

-If you want a truly global classroom experience where you can start your international network, Lund University is a great option to consider.
-Experience a different way of learning in a country ranked as the second best in the world at providing higher education.
-Group work and informal teacher-student relationships facilitate an in-depth level of learning.
+If you would like to start building your international network in a global classroom setting, Lund University is a great option.
+Experience a different way of learning in a country ranked as one of the best in the world at providing higher education.
+Group work and informal teacher-student relationships facilitate in-depth learning.

-The University is located in Lund - a charming and compact university city in southern Sweden, only 35 minutes from Copenhagen.
-The city is famous for its vibrant student life and is home to many world-leading research facilities and international companies.
+The University is located in Lund, a charming and compact university city in southern Sweden, only 35 minutes away from Copenhagen Airport in Denmark.
+The city is famous for its vibrant student life and is also home to many world-leading research facilities and international companies.

-Learn more at www.lunduniversity.lu.se
+Learn more about Lund University at www.lunduniversity.lu.se